micmejia/bible-dump/NKJV/Job/Job 10.md

 ###### 1
-"My soul loathes my life; I will [^a]give free course to my complaint, I will speak in the bitterness of my soul.
+"My soul loathes my life; I will give free course to my complaint, I will speak in the bitterness of my soul.

 ###### 2
 I will say to God, 'Do not condemn me; Show me why You contend with me.